-Details of pharmacies open in Southampton over the Easter weekend are available on our website.Opening times are provided by the pharmacies, details are correct at the time of publishing but are subject to change.
+Details of pharmacies open in Southampton over the Easter weekend are available on our website: Southampton Easter pharmacy opening times 2019.pdf.

 As well as dispensing medicine, pharmacists can also help with expert advice on minor illnesses and injuries, such as hayfever and sore throats, and many pharmacies can provide emergency contraception.
 Find out more about the services and support available over the Easter weekend.

 Every two minutes someone finds out that they have type 2 diabetes and in the UK around 90% of all adults with diabetes have type 2.
 Here in Southampton there are 13,233 people with diabetes.

 But there are things you can do to prevent type 2 diabetes.
 Read more about how you can find out your risk of developing type 2 diabetes and how Healthier You, NHS Diabetes Prevention Programme, can help.

 The NHS is rolling out around 150 Urgent Treatment Centres nationally and the team at the current Minor Injuries Unit, run by Care UK at the Royal South Hants Hospital, have been awarded the contract to run the enhanced service that comes into effect later this year.

 The Southampton Urgent Treatment Centre will be based at the same location as the current Minor Injuries Unit, in the Fanshawe Wing of the Royal South Hants Hospital.
 The service will be led by an experienced team of clinicians who can offer treatment for a range of minor injuries and illnesses as well as offering x-ray facilities and a range of diagnostic testing.
 Find out more.

 A new pilot Social Wellbeing Clinic for those with a need for social care support, usually as a result of a physical condition or impairment, has launched at Woolston Lodge Surgery, as part of a wider service hub providing information to the community.